JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Output:**
 **All morphometric parameters** - All morphometric parameters calculated, for each basin, in .csv.

-## Calculate elevation area volume
+## Calculate elevation area volume above
-This tool calculates the elevation to area volume ratio for all features provided in the drainage basin layer as input.
+This tool calculates the elevation area volume curves (above) for all features provided in the drainage basin layer as input.

 **Inputs:**
 **Drainage basins** - Vector layer containing drainage basin features.